benchiverton/GingerbreadAI/README.md

 ### Unit tests

-All unit tests should be runnable from the [GingerbreadAI.NeuralNetwork.Test solution](src).
+All unit tests should be runnable from the [GingerbreadAI solution](src).

 ### Long running tests

-Longer running tests that produce a report need to be run in debug mode, and can be found in the [GinbergreadAI.NeuralNetwork.Test project](src/Test/GingerbreadAI.NeuralNetwork.Test) (in the [GingerbreadAI.NeuralNetwork.Test solution)](src).
+Longer running tests that produce a report need to be run in debug mode, and can be found in the [GinbergreadAI.NeuralNetwork.Test project](src/Test/GingerbreadAI.NeuralNetwork.Test) (in the [GingerbreadAI solution)](src).

 ## Authors